AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 * The last step of such a model must be the `DAM Update Asset Workflow Completed Process` step.
 This is required to ensure that AEM knows the processing has ended and the asset can be marked as processed ("New")
 * Creating a configuration for the Custom Workflow Runner Service, which allows for configuring execution of a post-processing workflow model either by path (folder location) or regular expression

-### Creating post-processing workflow models
+### Create post-processing workflow models {#create-post-processing-workflow-models}

 Post-processing workflow models are regular AEM workflow models.
-Please create different ones if you need different processing for different repository locations or asset types.
+Create different models if you need different processing for different repository locations or asset types.

 Processing steps should be added based on needs.
-You can use any supported out-of-the-box steps available, as well as any custom-implemented workflow steps.
+You can use any supported steps available, as well as any custom-implemented workflow steps.

-The last step of each of the post-processing workflows needs to be the `DAM Update Asset Workflow Completed Process`.
-This ensure that asset is properly marked as "processing completed."
+Ensure that the last step of each post-processing workflows is `DAM Update Asset Workflow Completed Process`.
+The last step helps ensure that Experience Manager knows when asset processing is completed.

-### Configuring post-processing workflow execution
+### Configure post-processing workflow execution {#configure-post-processing-workflow-execution}

 To configure the post-processing workflow models to be executed for assets uploaded or updated in the system after the asset microservices processing finishes, the Custom Workflow Runner service needs to be configured.